I make dinner almost every night, but even with a meal plan that I love, sometimes you just need some good last minute dinner ideas up your sleeve.

-My mom had a list of 30 dinners that everyone would eat when we were growing up, and she basically cycled through that same list over and over again.
+My mom had a list of 30 dinner recipes that everyone would eat when we were growing up, and she basically cycled through that same list over and over again.

-But, when a day gets long or I’m tired or we’re in a huge rush, I do like having a couple of super fast dinners up my sleeve.
+But, when a day gets long or we stay at the pool too long or we’re in a huge rush, I do like having a couple of last minute dinner ideas up my sleeve.

-One of them is cheddar tuna melts, which I shared last year.
+One of them is cheddar tuna melts, which I’ve shared in the past.

-I pretty much always have the ingredients on hand, I can make them without looking at a recipe, everyone in the family eats them (although the girls prefer them without an egg on top because they are crazy), and they’re a legit meal, rather than a bowl of cereal.
-We’ve been making them fairly consistently for the last two years.
+I pretty much always have the ingredients on hand for this easy tostada recipe, everyone in the family eats them (although the girls prefer them without an egg on top because they are crazy), and they’re a legit meal, rather than a bowl of cereal.

-They are also the kind of thing I like to make for lunch when we have visitors, in an effort to pretend we don’t actually eat peanut butter and jelly sandwiches 99% of the time for lunch.
+They are also the kind of thing I like to make for lunch when we have visitors, in an effort to pretend we don’t actually eat peanut butter and jelly sandwiches and string cheese 99% of the time for lunch.

 Black Bean and Fried Egg Tostadas